We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 1. Witch hazel

 You can spray pure witch hazel onto your face or apply it with a cotton pad.
-It’s soothing to your skin and may shrink your pores.
+It’s soothing to your skin and may reduce the appearance of pores.

 You can also try this DIY recipe: